 The journey to and from Prashar took 3 hrs (total distance 49 kilometers) which includes a rest stop of 15 minutes.
 It goes via IIT Mandi, Bagi village, and the town of Kataula.
 The bus ticket is Rs.88 one way.
 It is not necessary to do any advance booking on this bus neither is it allowed.
 Safe to say you’ll always get a seat.
 On the way back, this bus will depart from 1.15 pm sharp.

 I stayed at the Forest Rest House which can be booked in advance.
 The room price is Rs.1000 plus tax.
 The room was decent but a little dusty.
 You don’t expect anything better at this remote place.
 Link: https://himachalecotourism.org/service/frh-prashar/?checkin_d=18&checkin_m=1&checkin_y=2019&checkout_d=19&checkout_m=1&checkout_y=2019

 Mandi to Prashar Lake Taxi Fare

 There are private cabs which can be taken if you miss the bus from Mandi.
 They are available outside the ISBT.
-Rate is 2500 for roundtrip journey.
-Interestingly the rate is same if you’re coming from Kullu to Prashar Lake.
+The rate is 2500 for a roundtrip journey.
+Interestingly the rate is the same if you’re coming from Kullu to Prashar Lake.